-U-locks or heavy chains can be used to attach your bike to a frame base, such as a bike rack or post.
+U-locks or heavy chains can attach your bike to a frame base, such as a bike rack or post.
 To ensure an effective fit, feed the lock through both the frame and not just the front wheel of your bike.

 13. Always be careful when riding a bike in Amsterdam.

-Amsterdam is abundant with biking infrastructure that’s easy for locals and visitors alike to use.
+Amsterdam has abundant biking infrastructure that’s easy for locals and visitors alike.
 It is one of the safest cities to cycle on Earth, but that doesn’t mean it is 100% safe.
-Cycling accidents do happen and could ruin your travel and cycling adventure in Amsterdam.
+Cycling accidents could ruin your travel and cycling adventure in Amsterdam.

 How many bikes are in Amsterdam?

 There are an estimated 881,000 bicycles in Amsterdam.
 This number has been growing steadily over the years as more and more people have begun to rely on bikes as their main form of transportation.
 Amsterdam is known for being a very bike-friendly city, with wide paths and lanes specifically for cyclists.

 Why does biking work so well in Amsterdam?